 Not included in price:

-Any bags you have to check in ($30)
+Any bags you have to check in ($35 each way)

 Gratuities for your guides/driver (Tipping your tour guide is left to your discretion)

-We will arrive in Rapid City, South Dakota at 10:53 am, from here we will leave to pick up a van that we will use for the duration of the tour.
+After we will arrive in Rapid City, South Dakota, we will pick up a van that we will use for the duration of the tour.

 All our activities and attractions for this tour will take place in South Dakota.
 South Dakota is an expansive, sparsely populated Midwestern state and it is also part of the Great Plains region where rolling prairies give way to the dramatic Black Hills National Forest.